TheOafidian/etn/index.md

 # Personal Development <a name="pers-dev"></a>

 # Tasks <a name="tasks"></a>
+## Exploration of raw data formats from HPLC instrument 01/02/2022 <a name="task1"></a>
+  01/02/2022: First look at the data with exploratory [jupyter notebook](https://github.com/TVR-AelinTX/traineeship/blob/main/data_exploration/HPLC/HPLC%20Data.ipynb)

--[ ] Exploration of raw data formats from HPLC instrument 01/02/2022 -[ ] Download and install Delphi repository (ELN based on Ontoforce's Disqover platform) 01/02/2022
+## Download and install Delphi repository (ELN based on Ontoforce's Disqover platform) 01/02/2022 <a name="task2"></a>
+  01/02/2022:
+  Download repo and installing dependencies.
+  Install, explore and use Pycharm.
+Issues using WSL interpreter (only supported in professional version).
+  Continued using VS Code for now, perhaps come back to pyCharm later.

 [//]: # (Intermediate Evaluation Traineeship)